traefik/mesh/docs/content/api.md

 ---
 title: "Traefik Mesh API"
-description: "Traefik Mesh includes a built-in API that can be used for debugging purposes. read the documentation to learn more."
+description: "Traefik Mesh includes a built-in API that can be used for debugging purposes.
+Read the documentation to learn more."
 ---

 # API